Nomeyho/flutter-clock/README.md

 </p>

 ### Digits
-The Nomeyho clock is a digital clock made of 24 analog clocks.
+The Nomeyho's clock is a digital clock made of 24 analog clocks.
 Each digit consists of six analog clocks, laid out on a 2-by-3 grid.

 <p align="center">